What is a Transfer Admission Guarantee?

 May I submit more than one TAG?

 Effective fall 2013 UC admission cycle and beyond, students can only submit one UC TAG.
 If applicable, students applying to a CSU and/or independent/private institution can submit a TAG for that system.
-It is imperative that a TAG be submitted to the UC by September 30, 2013 in order to be considered for 2014 Guaranteed Admission at one of the seven UC's.
-In addition to submitting a TAG by September 30th all students must submit a University of California Admissions Application.
+It is imperative that a TAG is submitted to the UC by September 30, 2018, in order to be considered for 2019 Guaranteed Admission at one of the seven UC's.
+In addition to submitting a TAG by September 30th, all students must submit a University of California Admissions Application.
 The CSU's and private/independent institutions have varying TAG deadlines.
 Please review the individual school information as listed above and/or meet with a counselor for additional information.

 What if I change my mind and decide to transfer to a different school?